williamhaley/garfieldunlimited.com/README.md

 You could do this on your dev machine and in prod to achieve identical setups.
 However, it's a bit overkill for a local dev setup, so you may feel free to skip all this until you're ready for prime time.

-# Dev vs Prod
+When run for production, no http ports are directly served up from the container.
+Only the unix socket.
+On a dev setup, http parts are served to make development easier.

 The `ENV` file can be used to toggle the environment setup.

 * `PRODUCTION` - the docker container will have no port forwarding.
-* Anything else - the docker container will be exposed on port `8008`.
+* Anything else - the docker container will server nginx on port `8008` and node on `3000`.

-If the environment is not production, you can bypass the need to have nginx installed on the host machine.
-It makes dev work easier, but does not totally mimic production.

-It is entirely optional to modify this config, but may make more sense as the scope and complexity increase.

 The `ENV` file is in git, but changes to it are ignored using `git update-index --assume-unchanged ENV`.